trilioData/tvk-plugins/docs/cleanup/README.md

 Please note the following:
 - Ensure *kubectl* utility is present on system
 - Ensure *kubectl* is pointed to k8s cluster (i.e can access the remote target cluster)
 - Ensure *helm* utility is present on system and pointed to the cluster
-  - If *helmVersion=~v3*, then *tiller* is not needed on cluster
+  - *helmVersion=~v3* is needed on the cluster
-- Ensure minimum Kubernetes version >= 1.17.x
+- Ensure minimum Kubernetes version >= 1.18.x
 - Cleans up all the Triliovault Custom Resources, Triliovault Manager application and CRDs from all the namespaces
 - User can select to delete any or all of
   1. Triliovault Application (Operator or Helm chart)